 The vagus nerve seems most significant, providing the primary information highway between the brain and microbiota.

 What is being communicated?
 Of course, we don’t understand the full complexity of biological systems and the chemical communication that takes place.
-That said, it appears inflammation and chronic immune response activation play an important role.
-Inflammation is associated with a wide range of disorders, and inflammatory bowel conditions (such as irritable bowel syndrome) increase the risk of mental disorders.
-It could be that dysbiosis in the gut triggers an inflammatory immune response throughout the individual, feeding forward to affect the brain.
+However, it appears inflammation and chronic immune response activation play an important role.
+Inflammation is associated with a wide range of disorders.
+Inflammatory bowel conditions (such as irritable bowel syndrome) also increase the risk of mental disorders.
+It could be that dysbiosis in the gut triggers an inflammatory immune response throughout the individual, which feeds forward to affect the brain.

 Assessing Function by Means of Laboratory Testing and “n = 1 Trials”